 - To make sure you are in the same position each session, a few very small permanent ink spots (tattoos) may be marked on your skin.
 These tattoos are the size of a small freckle and can’t be easily seen.

-- If you have to wear a mask or cast, the markings may be made on this rather than on your skin.
+- If you have to wear a mask or cast, the markings may be made on this device rather than on your skin.

-You will usually have your first treatment session a few days or weeks after the planning session.
+You will usually start radiation therapy a few days or weeks after the planning session.
 There will be at least two radiation therapists at each treatment session.
-They may ask you to change into a hospital gown and remove any jewellery from the treatment area before taking you into the treatment room.
-You will be able to leave your belongings in a secure locker.
+You may be asked to change into a hospital gown and remove any jewellery before you are taken into the treatment room.
 The treatment room will be in semi-darkness so the therapists can see the light beams from the treatment machine and line them up with the tattoos or marks on your body or mask.

-Once you are in the correct position on the treatment table, the radiation therapists will leave and you will be alone in the treatment room.
+Receiving the treatment – Once you are in the correct position, the radiation therapists will leave the treatment room.
 They can see you on a television screen and you can talk to them over an intercom.
 The radiation therapists will control the machine from a nearby room.
 The machine may move around you into different positions but it will not touch you.
-You won’t usually see or feel anything unusual, but you may hear a buzzing noise from the machine while it is working and when it moves.
+You won’t see or feel the radiation but you may hear a buzzing noise from the machine while it is working and when it moves.
 The radiation therapist may turn off the machine and come into the room to change your position or adjust the machine.

 It is important to stay very still to ensure the treatment targets the correct area.
 The radiation therapists will tell you when you can move.
 You will usually be able to breathe normally during the treatment.
 For treatment to some areas, such as the chest, you may be asked to take a deep breath and hold it while the radiation is delivered.

-EBRT itself is painless – you won’t feel it happening.
-You may feel some discomfort when you’re lying on the treatment table, tell the therapists – they can switch off the machine and start it again when you’re ready.
-If you’re in pain because of the position you’re in or because of pain from the cancer.
-In this case, talk to the radiation oncology nurse about whether to take pain medicine before each session.
+Managing discomfort during treatment – EBRT itself is painless and you won’t feel it happening.
+If you feel some discomfort when you’re lying on the treatment table, tell the therapists – they can switch off the machine and start it again when you’re ready.
+If you’re in pain because of the position you’re in or because of pain from the cancer, talk to the radiation oncology nurse.
+They may suggest you take pain medicine before each session.